Interested in following Writing About Writing?

 bottom of this (and every) page.

 Cons- No reruns.
 No posts from other venues.
 Blogger usually takes a few hours to get the latest post up.
-Wordpress is the chic, happening blog place; Blogger is like the high school kids who eat lunch in the quad.
+Wordpress is considered by your techie sibling to be the chic, happening blog place; Blogger is like the high school kids who eat lunch in the quad.

 |It's going to burn your FEED!!!|